 NEW DELHI: There it is, the sound of another prestigious ‘Make in India’ product being blasted out of the sky.
-After 32 years and over `1,000 crore later, the Akash missile system, crafted by India’s white elephant DRDO to protect the country from possible aerial threats, has been declared a dud by the Indian Army.
-Now, the army is shopping for a suitable alternative abroad by terming the indigenously developed missile as ‘inadequate to meet the army’s requirement in a desired time frame’.
+After 32 years and over Rs 1,000 crores later, the Akash missile system, crafted by India’s white elephant DRDO (Defence Research and Development Organisation) to protect the country from possible aerial threats, has been declared a dud by the Indian Army.
+Now, the Army is shopping for a suitable alternative abroad by terming the indigenously developed missile ‘inadequate to meet the Army’s requirement in a desired time frame’.

 The move not only exposes India’s missile defence vulnerability but also reveals the weakness in Prime Minister Narendra Modi’s pet ‘Make in India’ push.
 To counter Akash, Pakistan has recently inducted its FM-90 air defence missile system, procured from PLA China, while on eastern front, China has HQ-7.

 This also brings into the shadow the fate and capability of India’s missile programme worth over Rs 70,000 crore, and over a dozen missiles.
 It also raises the question of relevance and affordability of the country’s premier defence research agency whose only notable successes have been packaged pickles or neem-based vaginal contraceptive cream.